near/near-gas-rs/README.md

 # near-gas
 near-gas is crate for work with gas data in near-protocol.

-Crate includ NearGas type and constructors for convert data as NearGas and as u64 type number.
+The crate includes NearGas type and constructors for converting data as NearGas and as u64 type values.

 ## near-gas examples
 ```rust